 Poor diets now killing more people than cigarettes!

 This study is the most comprehensive worldwide observational study of its kind, spanning nearly three decades.
-The results show that annually, tobacco is associated with 8 million deaths and unhealthy, poor diets 11 million deaths.
+The results show that annually, tobacco was associated with 8 million deaths and unhealthy, poor diets 11 million deaths.

 Of those diet-related causes of death, heart attacks and strokes topped the list, followed by cancers and type 2 diabetes.
 Overall, eating and drinking better could prevent 20% of deaths globally.